The USA is one of the most popular places in the world for solo travel.

 Where to stay in Disney World as a solo traveller

 The Art of Animation resort is a solid budget accommodation choice.
 If you’re on a mid-range budget, take a look at Port Orleans French Quarter.
-For a true splurge, book a room at the Disney’s Beach Club resort.
+For a true splurge, book a room at Disney’s Beach Club Resort.

 Travelling Alone in the US on an Organised Tour

-Whether you are visiting the USA as an overseas visitor or as an American exploring new destinations in your own backyard, I hope that these fabulous places will inspire you to plan your visit.
-But if you are not sure whether you are ready to explore the USA independently, why not join a group tour?
+Whether you are visiting the USA as an overseas visitor or you are exploring new destinations in your own backyard, I hope that these fabulous places will inspire you to plan your visit.
+But if you are not sure whether you are ready to explore the USA independently, why not consider joining a group tour?